byrdsandbytes/beatnik-ble-wifi-provisioner/README.md

 # beatnik-ble-wifi-provisioner

- Python script that allows you to configure Wi-Fi credentials on a Raspberry Pi via Bluetooth Low Energy (BLE) using GATT characteristics.
+A Python script that allows you to configure Wi-Fi credentials on a Raspberry Pi via Bluetooth Low Energy (BLE) using GATT characteristics.
 Perfect for headless Raspberry Pi setups where you need to connect to Wi-Fi without a keyboard/monitor.

+> 🚀 **Quick Start**: Want to get started in 5 minutes?
+Check out [QUICKSTART.md](QUICKSTART.md)

 ## Features